 Laparoscopic RYGB requires a general anesthetic.
 The anesthesiologist must be prepared for a difficult airway in this patient population.
 The surgeon should be available during induction, intubation, and extubation should a surgical airway become necessary.
 Patients with sleep apnea and obesity hypoventilation syndrome are at particularly high risk for airway problems and should be continued on their continuous positive airway pressure (CPAP) devices postoperatively in the hospital.
 Antiemetics should be started in the operating room during the case and continued as needed postoperatively.
 Pain control is achieved with narcotic patient-controlled anesthesia for 1 or 2 days postoperatively and transitioned to oral pain medication in elixir form prior to discharge.

 The patient is placed supine on the operating table with legs together and arms abducted.
 The weight limit for the operating room table should be confirmed with the manufacturer and should be sufficient for bariatric patients.
-A padded footboard is placed on the foot of the bed, and the ...
+A padded footboard is placed on the foot of ...